 WHY THE FIRST ALERT WEATHER ALERT:

 That ridge is also pulling moisture up from the Southeast, so dew points are higher than normal and humidity values are uncomfortable.
-Evaporative coolers are likely to struggle in efficiency today as well.
+Dew point temperatures are ranging between 50-55° this Sunday morning.
+Evaporative coolers are likely to struggle in efficiency as well.
 Cooling centers are open throughout the Valley, don't hesitate to use them!

-An Excessive Heat Warning is in effect for the Coachella Valley through 9:00 p.m.
-Sunday, with highs expected to climb up to 120° on the valley floor.
+An Excessive Heat Warning remains in effect for the Coachella Valley through 9:00 p.m.
+Sunday, with highs expected to climb near 120° on the valley floor.
 These continuous hot temperatures will create dangerous conditions for an extended period next week, especially for those who work outdoors.

 What can you do during the heatwave?